HabitatFramework/UserGuide/glossary/glossary.rst

 		Matrix, Formation, Management and Complex codes (known collectively as 'Multiplex' codes) can be recorded alongside an IHS Habitat code to refine the habitat definition for an INCID.

 	OSMM Update
-		Update based on recent OS MasterMap external processing.
+		An Update based on recent OS MasterMap external processing.
 See :ref:`osmm_update` for more details.

 	Physical Split
 		Creates one or more new TOID fragments in the database based upon a single TOID which has been split in the GIS layer.
 See :ref:`physical_split` for more details.